 Studies show the Pfizer vaccine being used for first phase of the vaccination programme is safe and effective in people aged 16 and over, particularly older people.
 Read about the approved Pfizer vaccine.
 Studies show the Pfizer vaccine being used for first phase of the vaccination programme is safe and effective in people aged 16 and over, particularly older people.
 Read about the approved Pfizer vaccine.
 The Oxford/AstraZeneca vaccine is also safe and effective and works well in people age under 55.
 Read about the approved Oxford vaccine.
-You can read more about the recenty approved Moderna vaccine here.
+You can read more about the Moderna vaccine.

-Several millions of people have received a Covid-19 vaccine and reports of serious side effects, such as allergic reactions, are rare.
+Millions of people have received a Covid-19 vaccine and reports of serious side effects, such as allergic reactions, are rare.
 No long-term complications have been reported.

 Most side effects are mild and should not last longer than a week.
 Side effects may include a sore arm where the needle went in, feeling tired or achy or a headache.
 Scientists continue to monitor the vaccine’s safety to identify any rare or long-term side effects and confirm that benefits of the vaccines outweigh the risks and are the best way to protect against Covid-19, save lives and prevent serious complications from the virus.

-JCVI has advised that it is preferable for adults aged under 30 without underlying health conditions are offered an alternative COVID-19 vaccine, if available locally.
+JCVI has advised that it is preferable that adults aged under 30 without underlying health conditions are offered an alternative COVID-19 vaccine, if available locally.
 People who have had their first dose of the AstraZeneca vaccine should still get their second dose of Astra Zeneca unless they have experienced one of these very rare reactions.

 You are advised to leave at least seven days between getting the flu jab and the Covid-19 vaccine.
 Find out more about the flu jab for disabled children, young people, and carers.